nondescryptid/nondescryptid.github.io/posts/_posts/2023-01-10-free-access-to-case-law-in-singapore.md

 ---
-title: "It shouldn't cost 9 Filet-o-Fish meals to access State Court judgments"
+title: "Getting judgments for free in Singapore, or: It shouldn't cost 9 Filet-o-Fish meals to access State Court judgments on LawNet"
 layout: post
 ---
-This is an overview of the various free sources of legal decisions in Singapore, and some of the limitations surrounding the status quo of access in Singapore.
+This is an overview of the various free sources of legal judgments in Singapore, and some of the limitations surrounding the status quo of access in Singapore.

 ## My leanings on this matter
 I'm highly influenced by the [Free Access to Law Movement](http://www.worldlii.org/worldlii/declaration/) and think that legal information should be accessible to all.
 This means that all court judgments and legislation should be free for users to access.